m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

 The discrepancy between these two lists gave rise to a famous literary dispute over the authorship of certain numbers of *The Federalist*..."
 [https://founders.archives.gov/documents/Madison/01-10-02-0177](https://founders.archives.gov/documents/Madison/01-10-02-0177){:target="_blank"}

-In this exercise, we will try to resolve the dispute by saying who wrote essays 49 to 57, 62, and 63!
+In this exercise, you will try to resolve the dispute, attempting to deduce who wrote essays 49 to 57, 62, and 63!